Hot Tutorial

 Signup for Hot Page

 Although you can test out Hot Page without making an account, it’s probably best to do so if you want to keep access to your site.
-So go ahead and go the the signup page and register your email with a username and password.
+So go ahead and go the the signup page and register your email with a username and password — it’s totally FREE!

 Create a Site

-After making an account you will be asked to name your first site.
+After making an account you will be asked to pick a name for your first site.
 Actually, your site has a title which is human readable with punctuation and the like, as well as a name, which forms part of your own domain name, like my-name.hot.page.

 If you already did the signup previously, you can create a new site from the home page of the editor at https://hotpage.dev/.
-Click the button that says “Create a new site” (or just click this link).
+Click the button that says “Create a new site” (or just click this link to go directly).

 Add Some Content

 Let’s paste in some demo content.
 For this tutorial we’re building a simple personal website that starts with a bio page.
-You can select all the content that’s already in the document with the mouse or hit Command/Ctrl-A. Then paste the block of text below.
+You can select all the content that’s already in the document with the mouse or hit Ctrl + a.
+Then paste the block of text below.

 Add an Image

-Drag the image below directly into the editor, above the heading you just made.
-You can also drag images from your desktop or any folder on your computer into the document or into the Images sidebar that serves as a library.
-You can also open a file picker dialog box by clicking “Upload an image” in the same sidebar.
+Drag the image below directly into the editor above the heading you just made.
+You can also drag images from your desktop or any folder on your computer straight into the document.
+There’s also an Images sidebar that serves as a library of all the images that you’ve already uploaded to your site.
+You can also drag new images there or open a file picker dialog box by clicking “Upload an image.”

 The web is made of links between pages.
 On Hot Page, you can add a link to any piece of text by just selecting it and using the black menu that pops up.

 To view this web page as anyone else on the internet would see it, we first need to save it.
-Click “Save” in the toolbar at the top of the page.
-Then hit the XX icon to open your brand new page in another tab.
+Click the “Save” button in the toolbar at the top of the page.
+Then hit the X icon to open your brand new page in another tab.

 The philosophy of Hot Page is about building things up from zero instead of giving you a complete design and asking you to subtract.
 We believe this process is inherently more creative and fun.

 Let’s add a style sheet and see this thing come to life.
-Go to the “Styles” tab and hit the “@import” button.
-That’s a reference to the CSS rule for adding whole chunks of CSS from another file.
-Click the line that says “boilerplate.css”.
+Go to the “Styles” tab and hit the @import style sheet button.
+That’s a reference to the @import CSS rule for adding whole chunks of CSS from another file.
+Click the line that says boilerplate.css.

 If you save your document and look at it in the other tab that we opened in the previous step, you’ll see things have definitely changed for the better.
 It’s not exactly pretty — and certainly not distinctive — but it’s at least less, um, ugly.